ifham21/react-demos/README.md

 3. **Expressions in JSX** - Embedding expressions inside JSX.
 4. **Lists in React** - Rendering and manipulating lists.
 5. **Props in React** - Understanding and utilizing props.
+6. **Conditional Rendering in React** - Understanding the conditional rendering.

 These challenges are designed to be interactive and guide you through practical implementations, helping you build a solid foundation in React development.